 A rear-end crash occurs every 17 seconds in the U.S. But many cars, especially those made before 2009, offer inadequate protection from the whiplash injuries that can result.
 Whiplash refers to the rapid snapping back of a person’s head during a collision, which hyperextends the neck and damages nerves and ligaments, often resulting in chronic symptoms such as persistent pain and lack of mobility.
 It can occur at crash speeds as low as 10 mph.

-According to the Insurance Institute for Highway Safety (IIHS), which is funded by auto insurers, roughly 2 million whiplash claims are filed every year.
-An estimated 200,000 of those are serious enough to cause long-term medical problems.
-Taller people are most susceptible, medical experts say.
+According to the Insurance Institute for Highway Safety (IIHS), which is funded by auto insurers, neck sprains and strains are the most frequently reported injuries every year.
+Taller people, especially women, are most susceptible, medical experts say.

 Federal standards were tightened in 2005, setting minimum heights for restraints and limiting the allowable distance between the front restraint and a person's head.
 The phase-in was completed for the 2009 model year.